 Maybe they should improve the frequency or consistency of their messages.
 Or they struggle with engagement, or their messages do not really serve any apparent purpose.
 Maybe they aren’t using all possible channels, and are missing on an important market segment.

-Try to find something they could improve, or at least some ideas you can discuss in the interview.
-If you say that everything is perfectly fine and they do not need to change anything, you will likely walk away empty-handed from your interview.
+Try to find something they could improve on, or at least some ideas you can discuss in the interview.
+If you say that everything is perfectly fine and they do not need to change anything, you may end up walking away empty-handed from your interview.

 * Special Tip: To know how to answer a question, and to come up with a great answer on a big day, when facing a panel of interviewers, are two different things.
 If you want to be sure that you are ready for each question, and do better than your competitors in this interview, have a look at an eBook I wrote for you, the Communications Manager Interview Guide.
 Premium answers to all 25 questions you may face in this interview will help you make the best possible impression on the hiring managers, and stand out from your competitors.
 Check the samples on eBook page and see for yourself.